 f.
 Conformance of the development plan with the Comprehensive Plan and Land Development Code.
 Revised plan certain development plans shall be evaluated for conformance with the non- residential and mixed-use intent of the form districts and comprehensive plan.

-STAFF: The proposed development plan conforms to the Comprehensive Plan and all relief requested from the Land Development Code appears to be adequately justified.
+STAFF: The proposed development plan conforms to the Comprehensive Plan as evidenced in the Plan 2040 Staff Analysis and all relief requested from the Land Development Code appears to be adequately justified.

 REQUIRED ACTIONS